 - All-purpose flour - For thickening.
 This soup is really thick, hearty, and creamy thanks to the flour.

 - Light coconut milk (from a can) - It must be "light" and not full fat so that you don't get a coconut flavour.
 Canned because of the creamy, velvety richness which other plant-based milks in a carton do not have.
 You can use another creamy plant-based milk if you have to, but the soup won't be as creamy and rich tasting.
 See the recipe notes for my suggestions.

 - Dried Pasta - It's cooked right there in the soup and makes it so hearty and rustic and delicious.
 It also thickens because it's starchy.

 - Stock - There seems like an awful lot of liquid in this recipe but don't worry.
 It's not a typo.
 The pasta absorbs some of it as it cooks and along with the flour, thickens it all perfectly.

-- Kale - The perfect green for soups because it doesn't get too soft and keeps some texture as well as it's lovely green colour.
+- Kale - The perfect green for soups because it doesn't get too soft and keeps some texture as well as its lovely green color.
 If you are a kale hater please give it a chance in this soup.
 It is so great in it and doesn't taste obviously kale-y once it's all cooked up.
-I recommend Tuscan Kale (otherwise known as Cavolo Nero, Italian Kale or Dinosaur Kale) to keep the Italian theme going but if you can't get that regular curly kale will do just fine.
+I recommend Tuscan Kale (otherwise known as Cavolo Nero, Italian Kale, or Dinosaur Kale) to keep the Italian theme going but if you can't get that regular curly kale will do just fine.
 Don't consider subbing it for anything else.